Patteerrik/Athletic-Club/README.md

 * It will be responisve on all devices.

-* Clicking on the Home button will take the user to the main page.
+* Clicking on the Home button will direct the user to the main page.